imagesid/leveldb-study/optimization/README.md

 Cache* block_cache = nullptr;
 bool fill_cache = true;
 ```
-## LevelDB tunning contest for real-world workload.
-1. Study above db options and relationships between them.
-2. Analyze workload such as key/value size, key/operations distribution.
-3. Hypothesize best option set and verify it by experiment.
-4. Submit best option set to assistant.
-5. Write a document about your hypothesis, experiment and final decision.
-6. Prepare 15-min presentation and upload your PPT in pdf format.

 ## Day 1: YCSB
  The goal of the Yahoo Cloud Serving Benchmark (YCSB) project is to develop a framework and common set of workloads for evaluating the performance of different "key-value" and "cloud" serving stores.